 Be sure to place a mailing list sign-up form on your Homepage too, either within your call-to-action header, or somewhere high up in the content area of the page.

-Then add your social media links, so that people can check those out quickly as well.
+Then add your social media links, so that people can find those quickly as well.

 If you’re making a one page website, then you won’t have a Homepage because all your content will be on the same page.
 In this case, you should still have a great header image with a call-to-action at the top, followed by your most important bit of news or content.